daksh3333/Neuro-Stress-Monitor/README.md

   - Continued work on backend in stress_monitor.py by filtering raw EEG data by changing data into frequency domain and using scipy module to implement a bandpass filter for beta waves (14-30 Hz).
   - Made a function to check if the incoming signals are in the beta range based on the beta wave power.
   - If 10% or more of the incoming signals, over the course of a minute, are OUTSIDE of the beta range, the subject is UNFOCUSED.
 Otherwise they are FOCUSED.
   - stress_monitor.py prints if the subject is FOCUSED or UNFOCUSED as well as the percentage of how UNFOCUSED the subject is.
-Example output: Is Unfocused: False (True Percentage: 2.79%)
+Example output:    Is Unfocused: False (True Percentage: 2.79%).
+  - Tested and adjusted frequency ranges to accurately describe the subjects focus ranges.
+  -
 - **Daksh**
   - Set up push notifications and sound alerts in the Electron app.
 Implemented a system to dynamically display notifications for focus/unfocus states and integrated motivational quotes for repeated unfocused instances.
   - Refined notification aesthetics to match a neutral theme with a bring blue tone for alerts, ensuring a visually cohesive interface.